Mapyrus Logo SourceForge.net Logo

 A mixed bag of sample symbols, line patterns and fill patterns is included in Mapyrus.
 Following is a legend showing what is available.

-The final example demonstrates that Mapyrus is able to perform less serious tasks such as automatically generating random boards layouts for snakes and ladders games.
+The final example demonstrates that Mapyrus is able to perform less serious tasks such as automatically generating random boards layouts for snakes and ladders games, and a pattern for a six-sided dice for playing the game.